prevention-icon

 For effective and reliable ant removal, choose Allstate

-At Allstate, our technicians are highly trained to identify different types of ant species that require specific treatment modalities.
+At Allstate pest control, our technicians are highly trained to identify different types of ant species that require specific treatment modalities.
 This means that you won’t need to worry about getting to the root cause of the outbreak yourself, and you can expect that it will be treated as quickly as possible.

 We’re available 24/7 to all suburbs of Adelaide to treat infestations in residential, commercial and industrial settings.
 Using modern technology and innovative treatments that are safe for people, pets and the environment, we offer a 100% satisfaction guarantee and competitive warranties on all our services.